Frankie Goes to Hollywood: 1983–1984: "Relax", "Two Tribes" and success

 Trevor Horn, pictured in 1984 wearing a Frankie Goes to Hollywood shirt, signed the band to ZTT and produced their first album.

 In February 1983, Frankie Goes to Hollywood performed on the Channel 4 show The Tube, dressed in fetish wear.
-Johnson said the "extreme" look was a means of attracting attention from the music industry, but that many labels were afraid to sign them.
+Johnson said the "extreme" look was a means of attracting industry attention, but that many labels were afraid to sign them.
 That May, Frankie Goes to Hollywood became the first act signed by ZTT Records, a new record label co-founded by the producer Trevor Horn.
 Horn admired the "dangerous" sexuality of their music.
 Johnson said they turned down an offer from Beggars Banquet Records as they wanted to work with Horn.

-"Relax" was selected as their first single.
+"Relax" was selected as the first single.
 After recording several versions, Horn created a dramatically different arrangement without the band, using electronic instruments such as a drum machine and the Fairlight, an early sampling synthesiser.
 It was released in October 1983, backed by a music video set in an S&M club.
 Sound on Sound described it as a "hi-NRG brand of dance-synth-pop" that "broke new sonic ground, while epitomising '80s excess in all its garish, overblown glory".
 Initial sales were slow, but rose after the band performed on the BBC series Top of the Pops the following January.
 Soon after, the BBC banned "Relax" from its broadcasts, deeming it obscene.
 The ban created publicity, associating Frankie Goes to Hollywood with youth rebellion.
 Within two weeks, "Relax" reached number one on the UK singles chart and stayed there for five weeks, and the BBC was forced to reverse its ban.
 "Relax" won the 1985 Brit Award for Best British Single.

 The ZTT co-founder Paul Morley devised a promotional campaign involving "advertising-based slogans, playful propaganda and pseudo-philosophy".
 This included a line of T-shirts inspired by shirts created by Katharine Hamnett, bearing slogans such as "Frankie say relax" and "Frankie say arm the unemployed".
 Morley said he wanted to challenge the idea of music merchandise, asking: "Why did it have to have a face on it, couldn't it be a walking billboard?"
 The shirts quickly became popular, and Music Week reported in July 1984 that they were outselling the singles in some stores.
 By December, more than 250,000 T-shirts had been sold.

 Frankie Goes to Hollywood appeared in the 1984 thriller Body Double by Brian De Palma.
 In June, Frankie Goes to Hollywood released their second single, "Two Tribes", featuring an "annihilating" bassline and lyrics about the Cold War.
 Its music video, depicting a fight between Ronald Reagan and Konstantin Chernenko, was played extensively on MTV.
 The single spent nine weeks at number one on the UK singles chart.
 Frankie Goes to Hollywood held the top two spots of the chart simultaneously when "Relax" rose back to number two that August.